Donald Trump’s campaign style seen in Senate primary races

 In Indiana, meanwhile, Reps.
 Todd Rokita and Luke Messer and former state Rep. Mike Braun are brawling over the Trump legacy with slash-and-burn tactics that have left voters wondering whether Hoosier hospitality is a thing of the past.

+SEE ALSO: WV’s Morrisey sends Jenkins cease-and-desist letter over ‘fake campaign ads’

-“These guys seem to be betting on ‘If you are the most Trump-like you are going to win,’” said Mike O’Brien, who managed Indiana Gov. Eric Holcomb’s 2016 campaign and who called such calculations misguided.
+“These guys seem to be betting on ‘If you are the most Trump-like you are going to win,’ ” said Mike O’Brien, who managed Indiana Gov. Eric Holcomb’s 2016 campaign and who called such calculations misguided.
 “No one can be Trump like Trump. … If you act like Trump, it is not transferable.”

 Judging by their campaigns, the candidates beg to differ.